Main menu

 Arriving in a silver coloured saloon, the Miss Universe Ireland 2010 winner was given a deafening welcome by hundreds of spectators outside the entrance to the club’s Pairc Naomh Ciaran grounds onSunday the 22nd of July.

-It was a gesture which certainly didn’t appear lost on the 21-
+It was a gesture which certainly didn’t appear lost on the 21-year-old as she addressed onlookers soon after.

 Captain Gary Kenny said many panel members were taken by the model’s down to earth and uncomplicated demeanour, and it was no surprise when Ms Purcell entered the changing rooms to a tumultuous roar.